dakota-kallas/Task-Manager-RPG/README.md

 character, you will be more motivated to work towards completing your goals.
 We think this could be helpful for students, parents, or anyone that struggles to accomplish all that they want to do.

 Tools needed: Python, Tkinter, GitHub/repl.it (collaboration), Piskel (pixel art editor).
-We’re all new to these tools, but there are enough resources online that should make them accessible to us.